Formal Foundations for Controlled Stochastic Activity Networks: Nondeterministic Models

 \begin{definition} This problem determines whether there exists at least one infinite execution accepted by the controlled B\"uchi automaton under some control strategy.
 The \emph{emptiness problem} for controlled B\"uchi automata $S_\omega \in \mathcal{S}_\omega$ asks whether there exists a policy $\pi \in \Pi$ such that the infinite-word language $L_\pi^\omega(S_\omega)$ is nonempty:

-\end{definition} \begin{proposition} For the emptiness problem for controlled Büchi automata, we have: \begin{itemize} \item For $\Pi \in \{0, F\}$, the problem is PSPACE-complete and decidable. \item For $\Pi = \textit{Stack}$, the problem remains decidable using pushdown Büchi automata techniques. \item For $\Pi \in \{\textit{Tape}, H\}$, the problem is undecidable. \end{itemize} \end{proposition} \begin{proof}[Proof Sketch] For $\Pi \in \{0, F\}$, controlled Büchi automata reduce to classical nondeterministic Büchi automata.
+\end{definition} \begin{theorem} For the emptiness problem for controlled Büchi automata, we have: \begin{itemize} \item For $\Pi \in \{0, F\}$, the problem is PSPACE-complete and decidable. \item For $\Pi = \textit{Stack}$, the problem remains decidable using pushdown Büchi automata techniques. \item For $\Pi \in \{\textit{Tape}, H\}$, the problem is undecidable. \end{itemize} \end{theorem} \begin{proof} For $\Pi \in \{0, F\}$, controlled Büchi automata reduce to classical nondeterministic Büchi automata.
 The emptiness problem for these automata is PSPACE-complete.
-It can be decided using graph-search algorithms that detect reachable accepting cycles, such as nested depth-first search (DFS)~\cite{baier2008principles, Vardi1985, Buchi1962}.
+It can be decided using graph-search algorithms that detect reachable accepting cycles, such as nested depth-first search (DFS)~\cite{baier2008, Vardi1985, Buchi1962}.

 For $\Pi = \textit{Stack}$, the model corresponds to a pushdown Büchi automaton.
 The emptiness problem remains decidable via saturation techniques and automata-theoretic constructions developed for pushdown systems~\cite{Esparza1997PDABuchi, Walukiewicz2001, Bouajjani2000}.
 Decidability assumes a finite stack alphabet and a finite-state plant; the Büchi set is evaluated on the standard product pushdown system.